How to Build Your Own Landing Page with a Free WordPress Plugin

 This seems a bit low if you ask me.
 But, at the same time, I totally understand.
 "Website owning" is a hard business.
-On the one hand, you can build a website pretty easily, even by yourself (thanks, WordPress!).
+On the one hand, you can build a website pretty easily and cheaply, even by yourself (thanks, WordPress!).
 But, on the other, getting that website to a level of performance that's satisfactory from a business point of view is an entirely different story.

 If a website is to be successful, it simply needs to generate good conversion rates.

 For example, the average add-to-cart rate for Q3 2016 is reported to be at around 8.6% (according to SmartInsights; global data), while the overall sales conversions are at 2.5% (same source).
 If your site is more about getting email signups rather than direct sales, then the rate to aim for is 1.06% or higher (says SumoMe).

 But what if your results are nowhere near that?

 Well, this means that we need to act!
 And some of the best ways to improve your conversions are:

 a) directing your traffic to custom-made landing pages instead of your standard homepage, or product listing, or contact page, etc.,